robinrendle/robinrendle.com/_adventures/recipe-for-web-typography.markdown

 ***

-The Department of Typography and Graphic Communication at the University of Reading have updated their website with [work from the type design class of 2016](http://typefacedesign.net/typefaces/year/2016/) and oh boy oh boy oh boy.
+The Department of Typography and Graphic Communication at the University of Reading has updated their website with [work from the type design class of 2016](http://typefacedesign.net/typefaces/year/2016/) and oh boy oh boy oh boy.

 That’s 14 new typefaces to gawk at all at once: